Dubai Travel Tips

 For this reason, I had four coffees during my breakfast buffet and allowed a team of 2 concierge staff to carry my one modestly sized bag to my room – both grinning for that all-important tip.”

 “TripAdvisor!
-Everyone is big on it and every place you visit asks for a review.
+It’s the best Dubai travel guide and everyone is big on it and every place you visit asks for a review.
 It seems to be the professional life blood of the hospitality and tourism industry in Dubai, without constant positive feedback and reviews staff can dull into obscurity, which in turn can mean becoming irrelevant/unemployed!

 I spent so much time looking at my phone doing reviews for every member of staff I encountered (taxi/reception/concierge/wait staff) I was lucky to make it to my hotel room in one piece.

-All this does mean that your spoiled for opinion when looking for somewhere or something to do because every previous visitor under the sun has been strong armed into leaving an over generous snippet.”
+So even if you only have a day in Dubai, this makes things easier and means you’re spoiled for opinion when looking for somewhere or something to do because every previous visitor under the sun has been strong armed into leaving an over generous snippet.”

 “In winter it’s around 30 degrees Celsius during the day and 20 at night, so mostly comfortable despite the humidity.
 However, in the summer it can top 50 during the day and is still around 40 at night.
 Luckily, EVERYWHERE is air-conditioned!